 You start looking at life as a game.
 You don’t take yourself too seriously.
 You take effortless action.
 You fail with joy and succeed with even more joy.

 Self-loathing disappears because your soul is aligned with nature.
 You can only hate yourself when you’re betraying your soul.
 When you’re living a soulful life, there is blissful harmony everywhere.

 Final Words For Self-Loathing: How To Forgive Yourself

 Listen up, my friend.
 You’re worthy as you are.
-Your bank account, your career success, your relationship status or your looks don’t define your self-worth.
-They are only games you can play to entertain yourself.
+Your bank account, your career success, your relationship status, or your looks don’t define your self-worth.
+They are just games you can play to entertain yourself.

 Let go of how society wants to define you.
 Define yourself and be still.
 Would you ever measure a child’s or an animal’s self-worth?
 Of course not.
 Don’t take your games too seriously.

 You don’t measure your self-esteem by a scoreboard.
 Play as much as you want, but come back to your true self.
 You’ll find your natural self-worth that comes from self-respect and self-compassion.

 All your self-improvement work shouldn’t come out of shame or inadequacy.
 Let it come out of self-love.
 You’re not just enough, you’re a star.
 Take off the dust and shine brighter.